Friday, November 6, 2020

 Well, screw that noise.

 Varhi reached for his letter opener and with one quick slice to the tendrils holding his throat, he freed himself, dropping onto the ground.
-It didn’t even seem to care, or show any sign of pain as he dropped onto his butt.
-He coughed a couple of times for air and massaged his throat with his left hand.
-It just kept lumbering towards him, slowly, but persistently.
-Varhi pushed and rolled himself upright backwards to get to his feet while also allowing him a little more distance.
+It didn’t even seem to care, or show any sign of pain as he dropped onto his knees.
+He coughed a couple of times for air and massaged his throat with his left hand, pulling the vines off around his neck and waist with his right hand as he recovered for air.
+The hulking mass just kept lumbering towards him, slowly, but persistently.
+Varhi pushed himself upright to get to his feet.
 He put his letter opener back away into his belt and pulled out his trusty greatsword instead.
 Varhi slid himself smoothly into a battle stance with his sword in front of him as the thing continued to step towards him.
 It seriously looked like it did have limbs.
 Two arms and… well, six legs.
 It was using those roots and tendrils like limbs.

 It surprised Varhi as it began a motion to swing.
 Varhi thought it was out of reach, but instinct taught him that if an enemy moved in such a way to attack, to get ready regardless of the range, so he prepared himself to block anyways.
 His instincts proved fortunate as the tendril extended midswing and he moved appropriately to block with his sword...